TriceratopsGang/TriceratopsDebugTool/README.md

 # Triceratops-Debug-Tool
 **Simple batch script for PC maintenance and information**
 ## Todo:
-- Reformat "List System Information" section.
+- Reformat "List System Information" section
+- Rename commands to be easier to read